Nahask/GameToolDev/README.md

 # GameToolDev
+simple chat between two clients using c#

 Victor Pichon
 student id : 15129081

 ## Problems
-New project are bigger and bigger, we have to devlopp a tool to communicate between all of the devloppers.
+New project are bigger and bigger, devloppers have more and more problems to communicate between them.

 ## Goal
-simple chat between two clients

-using c#
+We have to devlopp a tool to make the communication between all the devlopper easier. the tool should be able to transfere files and messages.

 ## User Story
 All the devlopper team will use it in order to communicate